JamesByers/fireflies_project/hardware_version_history.md

 **V2**, also known as Fireflies Hue adds the ability to read addition inputs.
 An eight position rotary switch replaces the v1 toggle switch.
 Three additional potentiometers are added to control hue, number of concurrent fireflies, and percent mix of two colors.

+**Board v2.2.1**
+* adjusted location of screw holes to more closely align with the project box

 **Board v2.2.0**
 * Moved the polyfuse onto the board
 * Changed the C2 capacitor from 25V to 16V